 - Research must be supported by a Harvard faculty member (for example, a Harvard junior/senior working on a Senior Thesis Project would have their faculty adviser sign off on the research proposal in the recommendation letter).

 - Applicant must have completed two African Studies-related courses (be explicit about these courses and their relevance in your application; see Funding FAQs for more information.)

 Deadline to apply: March 1st, 2022 at 11:59pm.

 - 750 word proposal, including a description of the research/project you are planning to work on and whether or not it is continued research from prior time spent in Africa OR a description of your internship/volunteer/study abroad opportunity and how it connects to your field of study or future career plans

 - Detailed itinerary, including expected flight dates, plans for use of time while in Africa, and any arrival quarantines for all travel destinations

-- Two letters of recommendation: Letters of recommendation should also be submitted through CARAT by the grant deadline.
+- One letter of recommendation: Letters of recommendation should also be submitted through CARAT by the grant deadline.
 Simply notifying references through CARAT will allow you to submit your application but will NOT mark your application as complete.
 It is your responsibility to ensure all letters are submitted by the deadline.
 CAS does not follow up with references on your behalf.
 For research grants, one letter of recommendation must be from the Harvard faculty member that has approved the project you are working on.
 (Recommenders outside Harvard University may e-mail or mail recommendations directly to the Center for African Studies Student Support & Outreach Officer Lindsay Moats at firstname.lastname@example.org or 1280 Massachusetts Ave., 3rd Floor, Cambridge, MA.)